Honeyclients: turning the tables

 Deep forensic analysis

-Slow, risky, easily detected
+Slow, risky, can be detected

 Research, APT tracking